wpmetabox/docs/_docs/online-generator.md

 Parameter|Description
 ---|---
 Meta box title| Meta box title.
 Required.
 Meta box ID| Meta box ID.
-If you didn’t type anything in here, the meta box ID would be automatically created from the title.
+If you didn’t type anything here, the meta box ID would be automatically created from the title.
 Optional.
 Post types|Custom post types which the meta box is for.
 Position|Where the meta box is displayed.
 Priority|Priority within the context where the box is displayed